 Doc “Moonlight” Graham Days Parade

-Chisholm’s annual fest pays tribute to the longtime town doctor and secret Major League Baseball player Doc “Moonlight” Graham, who’s story was the inspiration for a character of the same name in the film “Field of Dreams.”
-The long weekend of events include a 5K, carnival and parade all designed to honor its namesake’s legacy.
+Chisholm’s annual fest pays tribute to the longtime town doctor and secret Major League Baseball player Doc “Moonlight” Graham, whose story was the inspiration for a character of the same name in the film “Field of Dreams.”
+The long weekend of events includes a 5K, carnival, and parade all designed to honor its namesake’s legacy.
 The parade will feature all of the usual fun and flair but with a very unique theme.

 Paws and Pigtails Pet Parade

 Thursday, August 15th